Azure/azure-powershell/src/RedisEnterpriseCache/docs/New-AzRedisEnterpriseCache.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-MODULES <IModule[]>: Optional set of redis modules to enable in this database - modules can only be added at creation time.
+MODULE <IModule[]>: Optional set of redis modules to enable in this database - modules can only be added at creation time.
   - `Name <String>`: The name of the module, e.g. 'RedisBloom', 'RediSearch', 'RedisTimeSeries'
   - `[Arg <String>]`: Configuration options for the module, e.g. 'ERROR_RATE 0.00 INITIAL_SIZE 400'.